-In response to Queensland Health's most significant workforce challenges, there is a need to focus on supporting and retaining the current physiotherapy workforce, building and attracting new pipelines of talent, and adapting and innovating to find new ways of delivering care.
-A continued investment will allow Queensland Health to build a sustainable and supported physiotherapy workforce, resulting in the delivery of high-quality healthcare across Queensland.
+To address the urgent public health workforce challenges faced by WA Health, there is a need to focus on supporting and retaining the current physiotherapy workforce, attracting and building new pipelines for talent, and adapting and innovating to find new ways of delivering care.
+A continued investment will allow WA Health to build a sustainable and supported physiotherapy workforce, resulting in the delivery of high-quality healthcare across Western Australia.